Fretless Zithers

 European scholars, such as England's redoubtable Anthony Baines, later used the term chord zither, introduced in his 1992 The Oxford Companion to Musical Instruments.
 It seems intended only to cover the basic "chord group" zithers.
 Perhaps he borrowed the term from Sibyl Marcuse, who used it to refer to the Autoharp in her 1975 A Survey of Musical Instruments.
 Ironically, Baines had earlier used the term fretless zither in his landmark 1966 book European & American Musical Instruments - under the Psalteries and Dulcimers section (which makes sense) - using it to cover both Autoharps and various types of what we are now classifying as fretless zithers.
 However, he never used it again (The Oxford Companion listing "chord zither" and "Auto-harp" as separate entries).
 Thus, by their own confusion and term-swapping, the scholars themselves show the term "chord zither" to be completely inappropriate.
 It has never been defined as to which exact forms, styles or models of fretless zithers it is meant to cover.
 Sometimes it is intended to cover the "chord group" category of fretless zithers, other times the Autoharp and its relatives.
 The latter actually makes more sense as they are more prominently "chord-producing" instruments; while the "chord group" instruments almost always have a prominent melody bank in addition to chords.
 In the end, of what clear and meaningful descriptive value has the word "chord"?
 None.
 We advocate discontinuing any future use of this term.

 Griffbrettlose Zithern.
 It took German zither researcher Andreas Michel to remind us of the obvious.
 In his work Zithern: Musikinstrumente zwischen und Burgerlichkeit, published in 1995 and later repeated on the Internet here, he discusses the mainly German versions of what he classifies as griffbrettlose zithern.
-When we accurately translated the term, it turned out to be, literally, "fingerboardless zithers."
-We then chose the equally accurate and descriptive English word "fretless" - which we wholeheartedly embraced as the more obvious, elocution-friendly appellation.
+When we accurately translated the term, it turned out to be, literally, "fingerboardless zithers" (or, as Cary Karp would later interpret as "fretboardless").
+We chose the equally accurate and descriptive English word "fretless" (a term commonly understood today) - which we wholeheartedly embraced as the more obvious, elocution-friendly appellation.
 Ergo, "fretless zithers."

 We may present occasional points of disagreement with Michel's conclusions or terminology (most minor, and some possibly due just to translation errors).